hasancana/go-dummy-db/README.md

 # go-dummy-db
-Concept idea of how to execute transactional queries in a cluster-type environment.
+A concept idea of how to execute transactional queries in a cluster-type environment.